MydonSolutions/guppirawc99/README.md

 ## Arbitrary Iteration

 This library enables arbitrary iteration over the data in a GUPPI RAW stem via `ntime, nchan, naspect` parameters to the `guppiraw_iterate_read` function.
-`long guppiraw_iterate_read(guppiraw_iterate_info_t* gr_iterate, const size_t ntime, const size_t nchan, const size_t naspect, void* buffer);`
+These parameters define the dimensions of each access into the data held within a stem.
 The latter 2 parameters are obviously limited to factors of the number of aspect-channels and aspects in a block, respectively.
 The `ntime` parameter can be any number.

+`long guppiraw_iterate_read(guppiraw_iterate_info_t* gr_iterate, const size_t ntime, const size_t nchan, const size_t naspect, void* buffer);`

-Iteration will exhaust the aspect-channels (`n_aspectchan`), then the aspects (`n_aspect`) and only then the time (`n_time`) dimension of the stem, in steps as defined by the `ntime, nchan, naspect` parameters:
+Iteration will exhaust the aspect-channels (`n_aspectchan`), then the aspects (`n_aspect`) and only then the time (`n_time`) dimension of the stem.
+Each iteration steps through the underlying data as defined by the `ntime, nchan, naspect` parameters:

 ```
 for time = 0; time + ntime <= n_time; time += ntime